Azure Kubernetes Service (AKS)

 Introduction

-This document is the reference documentation for the Azure Marketplace offer for WebLogic Server on Azure Kubernetes Service.
+This document is the reference for the Azure Marketplace offer for WebLogic Server on Azure Kubernetes Service.
 The offer makes it easy to get started with WebLogic Server on Azure.
-The offer handles all the initial setup, creating the AKS cluster, container registry, WebLogic Kubernetes Operator installation, and domain creation using the model-in-image domain home source type.
+The offer handles all the initial setup, creating the AKS cluster, container registry, load-balancer, WebLogic Kubernetes Operator installation, and domain creation using the model-in-image domain home source type.

 To deploy the offer from the Azure portal, see WebLogic Server on Azure.